ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Transport System {{?I-D.ietf-taps-impl}} implements the transport layer protocols and other functions needed to send and receive data.
 It is is responsible for mapping the API to a specific available transport protocol stack and managing the available network interfaces and paths.

-There are key differences between the Transport Services architecture and the architecture of the Socket API: the API of the Transport Services architecture is asynchronous and event-driven; it uses messages for representing data transfer to applications; and it describes how implementations can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.
+There are key differences between the Transport Services architecture and the architecture of the Socket API: the API of the Transport Services Architecture is asynchronous and event-driven; it uses messages for representing data transfer to applications; and it describes how implementations can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.

 ## Event-Driven API